Canada-Greenland Joint Commission on Beluga and Narwhal

 Commission Meetings

-Meetings are held once every two years and alternate between Canada and Greenland.
-Meetings are normally attended by members of the Scientific Working Group, marine mammal advisors and hunters from both Canada and Greenland.
-Other co-management bodies, such as Nunavut Tunngavik Incorporated (NTI) have also been invited to participate in meetings.
+The Commission typically meets every two years, alternating between Canada and Greenland.
+Meetings are attended by Commission members, the Scientific Working Group, and representatives of marine mammal user and advisory organizations from both countries.
+Other co-management organizations may also be invited to participate as needed.

 Login Form